Henry "Jullundur" Smith

-Lieutenant Colonel Henry Smith, known popularly as Henry “Jullundur” Smith, (1859-1948), was an Irish ophthalmologist who served in the Indian Medical Service (IMS), mostly in Jullundur and Amritsar, Punjab, where he was also superintendent of the local jail.
-In 1905 he published a landmark paper titled “Extraction of cataract in the capsule”.
+Lieutenant Colonel Henry Smith, known popularly as Harry and Henry “Jullundur” Smith, (1859-1948), was an Irish ophthalmologist who served as Civil Surgeon in Punjab's Indian Medical Service (IMS), mostly in Jullundur and Amritsar, where he was also superintendent of the local jail.

+In 1905 Smith published a landmark paper titled “Extraction of cataract in the capsule”.
 Smith's operation, an operation for removing cataracts with the capsule intact, is named for him.
 A description of Smith is given in Derrick Vail's “The Man With the Cigar” (1973).

 Early life and education

-Henry Smith, also known as Harry, was born in Clogher, County Tyrone in 1859.
+Henry Smith, also known as Harry, was born in Clogher, County Tyrone, in 1859.
 He attended Queen's College, Galway, from where he graduated with first class honours.